satyamsingh5512/Saas-Backend/README.md

 enforcement, and audit capture.

 When changing the dashboard JavaScript, run `node --check internal/routes/web/assets/app.js`; it is not covered by `go vet`.
+The same applies to `landing.js` and `theme.js`.

-The stylesheet *is* covered. `TestInkRampMeetsWCAGAA` parses `app.css`, resolves each ink token through the neutral ramp for both schemes, and computes the real WCAG 2.1 contrast ratio against the backgrounds the token is painted on, failing below 4.5:1. `TestDarkSchemeBlocksAgreeOnRamp` asserts the two dark blocks — the `prefers-color-scheme` one and the `:root.theme-dark` override — never drift apart, since the file has to declare that ramp twice.
+The stylesheet *is* covered. `TestInkRampMeetsWCAGAA` parses `app.css`, resolves each ink token through the neutral ramp for both schemes, and computes the real WCAG 2.1 contrast ratio against the backgrounds the token is painted on, failing below 4.5:1. `TestDarkSchemeBlocksAgree` asserts the two dark blocks — the `prefers-color-scheme` one and the `:root.theme-dark` override — never drift apart on any declaration, since the file has to declare the whole dark scheme twice.
 Both read from the embedded filesystem the server serves from, so neither can pass against a stale copy.

 ## 11) Security Notes